GeorgetownMannLab/Xeno_analysis/README.md

 	+ `Figure_5.pdf` logistic regression of *X.globicipitis* presence/absence and max sea surface temperature by species
 	+ `logistic_summary.csv` *Table 2* in the the manuscript, statistics for geographic logistic regression
 	+ `poisson_summary.csv` *Table 1* in the manuscript, statistics for the spatial poisson model

+* **hydrodynamic_work** contains all the raw data and summary statistics for the hydrodynamic analysis of the fin from Dr. Frank Fish.
+This folder is not integrated into the other directories because analysis code and RStudio were not used.
+Data is relevent to sections 2.1.1 and 3.1.1 in the manuscript.